rfomin/elfbsp/CMake-Windows.md

-5. Once Configure completes successfully, click **Generate** and then you'll get a file called `ajbsp.sln` in the build folder, which you can use to compile AJBSP with Visual Studio Community 2015 or 2017 (other VS versions are unttested, but should work in theory).
+5. Once Configure completes successfully, click **Generate** and then you'll get a file called `ajbsp.sln` in the build folder, which you can use to compile AJBSP with Visual Studio Community 2015 or 2017 (other VS versions are untested, but should work in theory).

 Building AJBSP (Visual Studio Community)